 Incleborough Hill is an example of a working conservation management project.
 Before the conservation work, paths over the hill had made deep cuts in the hillside and soil was washing away.
 Putting in steps slows down the erosion caused by walkers and heavy rain.
 The conservation work continues and is maintained by a team of volunteers and National Trust Rangers.
 The gates, fence and paths are kept in good order and occasional cutting of the gorse takes place.

 In the past, the hill was covered in old gorse, which periodically caught fire, destroying wildlife and vegetation.
 There was little space for ground nesting birds.
-The only plant to benefit was the parasitic (pink/red) gorse dodder, which still flourishes here.
+The only plant to benefit was the parasitic gorse dodder which still flourishes here.
 You will see (and smell) the strands of red dodder from July until the autumn.
-Once it germinates In the last few years, the area covered by gorse has been substantially reduced and breaks in the gorse have been cut to improve access and to reduce the risk of fires spreading across the heath.
+In the last few years, the area covered by gorse has been substantially reduced and breaks in the gorse have been cut to improve access and to reduce the risk of fires spreading across the heath.

 As you wander around Incleborough, you may come across evidence of earthworks that were constructed during WWII.
 These include practice trenches, weapons pits and gun emplacements, all visible on aerial photographs.
 It is rumoured that there were underground tunnels and possibly a command post on the top of the hill as it provides a clear panoramic view of potential enemy activities.